 Students are able to register for subjects titled "Research Project".
 These are opportunities to pursue research and receive credit.
-If interested, students should contact professors ahead of time in order to establish a relationship and discuss options for research topics.
+If interested, it is best contact professors ahead of time in order to establish a relationship and discuss options for research topics.
 This subject culminates in a formal assessment such as a paper or presentation.
-There might be opportunities for doing paid research, but this has not been confirmed.
-It is also possible for students to volunteer in a lab.
-This also should be set up before the student arrives in Melbourne.
-Other questions about research should be discussed with the FASA office.
 Note again that students are limited to taking ONE research class at Melbourne for 9 to 12 Caltech units.